 This graph helps further show how meteorologists have become much better at forecasting.
-It displays the mean modulus of error which is the average error from the high and low temperature that was forecasted in °C. During the last 30 years you can see huge strides have been made in the right direction.
-In 1970 the error was about 3 °F for the high temperature and today that error is all the way down to 2.2 °F. As you can see from the graph the same pattern happens with the low temperature but the drop is not nearly as significant.
+It displays the mean modulus of error, which is the average error from the high and low temperature that was forecasted in °C. During the last 30 years you can see huge strides have been made in forecast accuracy.
+In 1970 the error was about 3 °F for the high temperature and today that error is down to 2.2 °F. The same pattern occurs with the low temperature but the drop is not as significant.
 During the 1980’s you can see the graph started a steady decline.
-Most of this was due to the advancement of computer models and meteorologists becoming better educated.
-People were realizing just how important meteorologists were to public well-being.
+This was due to the advancement of computer models and education of meteorologists.
+The science of meteorology was beginning to become the prestigious, world-wide science it is today.

-The computer models have their limit, so as meteorologists we need interpret the data and come up with a trustworthy forecast.
-Our studies at Penn State have allowed us to become the most dependable and reliable meteorologists for developing your index.
-With computer models continuing to improve and able to perform more tasks so will the indexes that we develop.
+The computer models have their limit, so meteorologists need to interpret the data and come up with a trustworthy forecast.
+Our studies at Penn State have allowed us to become the most dependable and reliable meteorologists for developing an accurate index.
+With computer models and technology’s continual improvement the science behind an index can only advance.

 What we know about Leslie’s and the Industry